World Student Conference Reflection-Natalie CyganPosted by Natalie Cygan on 9/20/2016

 Dr. Jamie Wilson, Denton ISD Superintendent celebrates the unveiling of the Peace Pole at UNT.

-Welcome New DP TeachersPosted by Beth Hughes at 9/4/2015DHS IB DP Welcomes Mr. Deaton & Mrs. Cooksey
+Welcome New DP TeachersPosted by Beth Hughes on 9/4/2015DHS IB DP Welcomes Mr. Deaton & Mrs. Cooksey

 Mr. Will Deaton is the new IB Research teacher at DHS.
 He also teaches on-level English II.
 Mr. Deaton previously taught Composition and Rhetoric at West Virginia University and substituted frequently at DHS during the 2014-2015 school year.